 If the KIT has gone out of circulation in the whole WT organization, not just in our community, I am indeed curious as to how the WT explained this move.
 (For further comment on the availability of the KIT, see Part 3).
 I’m not surprised if it has been removed, however, since it has, in my experience, been an embarrassment to Jehovah’s Witnesses many times over.
 That was not what the Watchtower had in mind, no doubt, when they published it.
 It was intended, no doubt, to impress the public and to give confidence to followers.
 We quote from page 5 of the 1985 edition of the KIT, under By Way of Explanation:

 “Sincere seekers for eternal, life-giving truth desire an accurate understanding of the faith-inspiring Greek Scriptures, an understanding that is fortified by the knowledge of what the original language says and means.
 The purpose behind the publishing of The Kingdom Interlinear Translation of the Greek Scriptures is to aid such seekers of truth and life.
-Its literal interlinear English translation is especially designed to open up to the student of the Sacred Scriptures what the original koine Greek basically or literally says.” [bold added]
+Its literal interlinear English translation is especially designed to open up to the student of the Sacred Scriptures what the original koine Greek basically or literally says.” [italics added]

 SoundWitness invites “seekers of truth and life” to examine what the koine Greek “basically and literally says”, in order to compare the New World Translation with it.